gjgjh/MessageViewDemo/README.md

 # MessageViewDemo
-RecyclerView+AMap: Show your messages on the map
+RecyclerView+AMap+SQLite: Show your messages on the map

+##Update
+- 2019.3.30 Add CardView and SQLite support.
+TODO: add bottom sheet support for infomation window.